tylercasper/vs-filters/README.md

 ### `vsFilters.maxFiles`
 - **Description**: Maximum number of files to scan when searching for unfiltered files.
 Higher values may impact performance on very large projects.

+## Known Issues
+- Files can be moved between filters only by draging and dropping onto the desired filter itself, not onto files within the desired filter.

 ## License